fossr-project/ontogenia-cini/contributionguidelines.md

 Thank you for your interest in contributing.
 Whether you are a developer, researcher, or practitioner in Knowledge Engineering, your contributions are highly valued.
 Before you start, please take a moment to read these guidelines to help keep contributions consistent and easy to review.

+If you’d like to contribute or help us organize a challenge, please fill out this form: [Contribution Form](https://forms.gle/WvhxJtaGzxzjbHnY8)
 ---

 ## 1. How to Contribute?